Managing construction noise and vibration

 People can be sensitive to vibration and can detect vibration levels that are well below the threshold for causing any risk of damage to buildings.
 At certain stages of building Metro Tunnel, temporarily elevated vibration levels around construction, demolition and tunnelling sites may trigger additional mitigation measures.

 The Metro Tunnel project is committed to managing the impacts for communities and will look at further mitigation measures, such as potentially offering temporary relocation or respite if vibration or ground-borne noise levels are considered unacceptably intrusive.

 The predicted levels of vibration as assessed in the EES indicate no structural damage, even for older or heritage buildings, is expected as a result of construction activities.
 It is standard practice on major projects to offer building condition surveys on potentially affected properties prior to construction work commencing nearby.
-In line with this approach, the Managing Contractor will identify properties that could be affected by construction activities causing vibration and offer pre-condition surveys.
+In line with this approach, the Managing Contractor for the Early Works program will identify properties that could be affected by construction activities causing vibration and offer pre-condition surveys.
 Copies of the survey reports will be provided to property owners.
 Surveys will also be carried out on hospitals, universities and research facilities containing vibration-sensitive equipment.

 The above working hours are subject to approval based on appropriate management plans and noise treatments being in place.

 Key construction activities